-Nellie Cashman's is located within The Westin Kierland Resort & Spa in Scottsdale, noted as one of the finest resorts in the Phoenix area.
-It's modern and stylish with tables arranged in different rooms and with separators to minimize noise.
-Some tables have a view of the courtyard, with flowers in the garden, and some have a view of the lake and the golf course with mountains in the background.
-Patio dining is available.
+Nellie Cashman's is located within The Westin Kierland Resort & Spa in Scottsdale, which is noted as one of the finest resorts in the Phoenix area.
+It's modern and stylish with tables arranged in different rooms that have separators to minimize noise and is known for its Sunday "Bubbles & Brunch" service.

 Along with antipasti, fruit, salmon, chilled shrimp, and salads, there's also the Spa Bento Box special featuring miso salmon, barbecue tofu, roasted chicken, or grilled shrimp, each served with brown rice, steamed vegetables, and pickled cucumber salad.
 Your server will deliver warm and delicious cinnamon rolls to your table, which are complimentary with your meal.
-On certain holidays, such as Easter and Mother's Day, elements offers a more elaborate buffet brunch.
+On certain holidays, such as Easter and Mother's Day, elements restaurant also offers a more elaborate buffet brunch.

 The chef at LON'S describes the food here as comfort cuisine with Arizona flavors created with European techniques.
 Don't even consider eating here without starting with the fresh-baked monkey bread.
 Although this is not one of your deluxe all-you-can-eat buffet brunches (LON'S sometimes offers those on holidays), you can certainly have a special meal here for brunch.
 It just goes to show that gourmet food doesn't have to break the bank.

 Wright's at the Biltmore is the signature dining experience at the renowned Arizona Biltmore in Central Phoenix.
-Although it is a hotel restaurant, it has a unique style that is appealing and comfortable.
-This isn't the old, stuffy Arizona Biltmore.
-In this classic setting with a modern nod to architect Frank Lloyd Wright, light pours in through the floor-to-ceiling glass windows and tables are arranged in smaller, multilevel sections to give a more intimate feel to the dining room.
-The servers are clad in black uniforms—no jeans or T-shirts here—and are experienced and professional.
+Although it is a hotel restaurant, it has a unique style that is appealing and comfortable, and the Sunday brunch is uniquely structured, with the menu changing weekly.

-The Sunday brunch is uniquely structured, with the menu changing weekly.
-Here there is a buffet and a selection of small plates of hot entrees.
-The buffet includes cold appetizers and seafood, fruits, cheeses, artisan breads, salads, and desserts.
-You could do very well just opting for the cold buffet, but the small plates are delicious and the dessert choices are extensive and beautiful.
-What's great about this Sunday brunch is the absence of steam tables.
-The hot foods are served directly from the kitchen, and the cold foods, fruits, breads, and desserts are on the buffet.
+Sunday brunch offers guests both a buffet and a selection of small plates of hot entrees.
+The buffet includes cold appetizers and seafood, fruits, cheeses, artisan bread, salads, and desserts.
+You could do very well just opting for the cold buffet, but the small plates are an extra special treat.
+What's great about this Sunday brunch is the absence of steam tables—the hot foods are served directly from the kitchen while only the cold foods, fruits, bread, and desserts are on the buffet.

 The objective of the mansion's restoration is to maintain that era of charm and sophistication, so to some, it might seem old or antique.
 Certainly, it appeals to people who have lived in the Valley for many years, those who appreciate a perspective from the past, or those who enjoy a bit of unique history sitting in the middle of one of the largest cities in the country.

 That said, it can be a challenge just getting there.
 After you figure out how to get up the hill, parking can be an issue.
 You can self-park and then walk up the hill, or you can valet park for a fee.
 Once you make it to the buffet area and dining room for brunch, you will be rewarded with a gorgeous view, tablecloths, immediate offers of mimosas, and live jazz music.

 When making Sunday brunch reservations, you can also arrange to take a guided tour of the Wrigley Mansion.
-There is an extra charge for the tour, but it makes for an interesting addition to your visit.
+There is an extra charge for the tour, but it makes for an interesting addition to your meal.